Spospider/distri/README.md

 ## Future Work

-•	**Peer-to-Peer Networking**: Implement support for decentralized peer-to-peer communication to enhance the framework’s capabilities.
 •	**Enhanced Documentation**: Expand the documentation with more examples and use cases.
 •	**Performance Optimizations**: Continuously evaluate and improve the performance of the framework.
 •	**Enhanced Customizability**: Better support for seamless integrations with user functions and applications.